kapilt/bundle-kubernetes/README.md

 And now you can run kubectl on the command line :

-    $ kubecfg get mi
+    $ kubectl get mi

 See the [kubectl documentation](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/kubectl.md) for more details of what can be done with the command line tool.

 ### Scaling up the cluster

-You can add capacity by adding more flannel units and kubernetes minions:
+You can add capacity by adding more flannel units and Kubernetes minions:
      $ juju add-unit flannel
      $ juju add-unit kubernetes --to # (the id that flannel is assigned)